kashyap-ishan/slackoverflow/README.md

-## Slac Overflow: a bot to provide smart siggestions for slack
+## Slac Overflow: a bot whic provide smart suggestions for slack